ProjectOpenSea/opensea-js/README.md

 ### Synopsis

-This is the standard JavaScript SDK for OpenSea.
+This is the JavaScript SDK for OpenSea.
+It allows developers to access the orderbook, filter it, create new buy orders (offers), create new sell orders (auctions), and fulfill orders to complete trades, programmatically.

 ### Versioning